 - Establish advance directives and/or identify health care agents whenever possible.
 Remember that the individual is the highest authority in decision-making.
-If the individual is competent, support her in making decisions about what she wants if she can't make decisions anymore. - Clearly establish roles when services are initiated.
-Determine who is serving as the SDM, and what kind of SDM the person is.

-• Explain the provider's responsibilities and polices on decision-making when services are initiated.
-SDMs should be notified that providers must comply with all applicable requirements as a condition of licensure, and that requests to do anything that conflicts with those requirements may not and will not be honored.
+If the individual is competent, support the individual in making decisions about what the individual wants if the individual can't make decisions anymore. - Clearly establish roles when services are initiated.
+Determine who is serving as the SDM, and what kind of SDM the person is. - Explain the provider's responsibilities and policies on decision-making when services are initiated.
+SDMs should be notified that providers must comply with all applicable requirements as a condition of licensure and that requests to do anything that conflicts with those requirements may not and will not be honored.